TiberiuGingu/Autofocus/README.md

 # Autofocus

-Autofocus simulates the procces through which a camera focuses on a specific object.
+Autofocus simulates the process through which a camera focuses an image by gradually changing the focal distance to an optimal value.
+In our case the focal distance is represented by the blur level, because we do not dispose of three dimensional images.

+## How does it work?

+The picture is blurred with a certain level introduced from the keyboard.In order to determine the function between the contrast and blur level we need to utilize a training process and the Least Squares method.
+The minimum of this function is calculated to find the optimal blur level for which the image is in focus.

 ## How to run the program